naugehyde/bt-sensors-plugin-sk/README.md

         this.emit("voltage",buffer.readUInt16LE(3)/1000);
    }
   </pre>
+NOTE: If you guessed that the plugin listens to changes to device objects and then publishes the deltas, you guessed right.

 ### All that said
 The problem with Gatt Server devices is they stay connected and eat up a lot of energy, draining your device's batteries.
 You can deactivate the device from the config screen when it's not in use or in this case you can flash the device with custom firmware that changes the device to a broadcast device that advertises its data obviating the need for a battery-draining connection.
 In the case of Xiaomi LYWSD03MMC you can flash it with some very useful software called [ATC](https://github.com/atc1441/ATC_MiThermometer?tab=readme-ov-file) </pre>